 Understanding Capsule Endoscopy

-Endoscopy literally means “seeing inside” in Latin.
+Endoscopy means “seeing inside” in Latin.
 The procedure allows your doctor to see the inner surfaces of your gastrointestinal tract.
 What makes capsule endoscopy, sometimes called a pill-cam, different from conventional tube endoscopy is the kind of camera involved.
 With capsule endoscopy, you swallow a tiny camera encased in a clear, smooth shell; the camera takes pictures of your digestive system as it moves down your esophagus, into your stomach and through your small intestine.
 As the pill-sized camera moves through your digestive system, it transmits thousands of images to a recording device you wear around your waist or neck.

 What Can Capsule Endoscopy Do?